shaggy245/destruct/README.md

 * `destruct store` requires that you supply a Vault token ([More info here](#store-token-requirements))
 * `destruct retrieve` requires that you supply the single-use token generated when the secrets were stored

+### Important Note
+Destruct secrets will expire after 15 days, can only be retrieved once, and will be permanently deleted from Vault if either of those events occur.

 ## Usage
 ```
 NAME: